 The color of objects on the build tray can indicate how they are printed.
-Objet Studio enables you to choose the color display so that you can easily see the material, and surface of objects.
+Objet Studio enables you to choose the color display so that you can easily see the material, surface and coating of objects.

 To choose how colors are applied on the display: